inSileco/inSileco.github.io/content/post/myRDebianSetup.md

 ```

 I use the default location to store the core packages, *i.e.* `/usr/lib/R/library/`.
-After the installation of the core packages, I configure Java for R (see *Java support* on [the manual](https://cran.r-project.org/doc/manuals/r-release/R-admin.html) for more
+After the installation of the core packages, I configure Java for R (see *Java support* on [the manual](https://cran.r-project.org/doc/manuals/r-release/R-admin.html) for
-details:
+more details):

 ```bash
 $ R CMD javareconf JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64/